 The half-life of the monoclonal antibodies has also been extended using proprietary YTE half-life extension technology, with the aim of extending their longevity in the body for long-term protection.

 Evusheld has demonstrated effectiveness in neutralising recent SARS-CoV-2 variants, including the Delta and Mu variants.
 The drug also demonstrated effective neutralising activity against the Omicron variant in an independent study conducted by the FDA.
-It is currently being studied for additional data on its efficacy against this variant.

 Clinical trials on Evusheld